-Based on our research and practical experience, as well as Ryan’s 40 years of leadership in the military, higher education, and nonprofits, he advises leaders to step up their leadership training in 5 areas:
+Based on our research and practical experience, as well as Ryan’s 40 years of leadership in the military, higher education, and nonprofits, we advise senior leaders to step up their leadership training in 5 areas:

 1. Teamwork and collaboration.
 This is critical for organizations in 2 ways.

 Internally, you won’t get much done without it.
 Externally, you need partnerships with like-minded organizations that advance your strategy, whether it’s developing new products or breaking into emerging markets.

 But fostering teamwork isn’t easy.
 In a recent study, 97% of senior executives told us that collaboration is a key factor in organizational success.
 But less than half believed the leaders in their organizations are skilled collaborators.